 - I am socially awkward.
 I have tried making small talk, but I have always fail.
 I cannot keep a conversation going.
 I absolutely lack those skills.
 I want to talk to people sometimes but, I don’t know the algorithm to do so.
 Even when I really want to talk to someone, I fail terribly.
 Initiating a conversation is a Herculean task for me.
 I am absolutely bad at keeping touch with people.
 This, has cost me many of my friends.

 - The world is a very lonely place to be.
 They say the idea of love or “the one” is overrated.
 You don’t need someone to complete yourself.
 You are self-sufficient.
 Wouldn’t it be nice though to have someone you could go back to anytime and talk about absolutely anything without any fear or hesitation?
 Isn’t this the “one” everyone seeks?
 Someone called “home”.

 - I don’t really like music.
-Rock, pop, sufi, classical, none of it.
+Rock, pop, sufi, classical, hardly any of it.
 Music for some is a relaxant and for some a hobby.
 For me, it is just noise.
 Plain noise.
 Never been able to truly appreciate these art forms.
 Give me dead silence over music any day.
 Coming to parties, let’s not even talk about it.
 Nothing makes me more uncomfortable than those trippy lights and loud music.

 - I crave deep meaningful conversations.
 Not just talking but communicating.
 I feel that I often give out the impression that I am not very keen on talking.
 My social awkwardness reigns supreme.
 If only one could look through my mind.